-- 1. The term Sociology was coined by Auguste Comte in the year ......
+- 1. The term Sociology was coined by Auguste Comte in the year

-- 2. Caste is a status based on ...... attributes.
+- 2. Caste is a status based on attributes.

 - 3. Industrial revolution was characterised by:

-- + migration to cities
+- (a) migration to cities

-- + emergence of clock time
+- (b) emergence of clock time

-- bad sanitation and general squalor
+- (c) bad sanitation and general squalor

-- ÷ all of the above.
+- (d) all of the above.

 - 4. Correct the given statement:

-- Out-groups are characterised by a sense of belongingness.
+Out-groups are characterised by a sense of belongingness.

-- 5. .....allows a man to have only one spouse at a given time.
+- 5.allows a man to have only one spouse at a given time.

 - 6. The term is used to refer to the acquiring of refied taste in music, dance forms, painting etc.

 - 7. Identify the structure of the family where men exercise authority and dominance-

-- + Patriarchy
+- (a) Patriarchy

-- Matriarchy
+- (b) Matriarchy

-- Polygamy
+- (c) Polygamy

-- Patrilineal
+- (d) Patrilineal

-- 8. Social structures are made up of two components ......and ......and

-9. Correct the given statement:
+- 8. Social structures are made up of two components and - 9.
+Correct the given statement: